A Udemy Review for Instructors

 Is Udemy legit?
 Is Udemy worth It?
 Is Udemy a scam?

 You should have a good idea of how Udemy is viewed from both a consumer and instructor perspective and what are the pro’s and con’s of selling courses on Udemy.
 This can help you be more strategic in your decisions and manage your expectations as a Udemy instructor.
+Traditional Educational Institutions like Universities and Community Colleges are becoming more and more hassle to the regular man especially with the everyday struggle associated with life.
+This is why Online Learning, thanks to Online Learning Platforms, has become popular both among college students and working people.

 We’ll start with the consumers’ view of Udemy.